Godot (game engine): Free and open source era (2014–present)

 In 2019 two teams were formed, with Linietsky's team focusing on the Vulkan branch (later released as 4.0) and Verschelde's team covering further updates to the 3.x branch.
 Linietsky indicated that part of the issue was that the 3.x branch was built with older architectural principles in mind, such as single-core processors.
 Thus, the intention was to redevelop the core architecture for 4.0 and account for modern principles.
-In 2020, Godot received a $250,000 Epic Games award to improve graphics rendering and the engine's built-in game development language, GDScript, which was used to pay Linietsky and George Marques for two years while freeing donation money for other purposes.
-Godot also received grants from Meta Platforms' Reality Labs in 2020 and 2021.
+In 2020, Godot received a $250,000 Epic Games award to improve graphics rendering and the engine's built-in game development language, GDScript.
 The 4.0 branch released in alpha form in early 2022, and was polished over the course of the year.
 That August, Linietsky and several other members of the Godot team established W4 Games to offer commercial services based on the engine, including console ports that cannot be included in its open-source codebase.
 In November, Godot announced plans to transition from the SFC to its own newly-formed Godot Foundation.

 The full release of the 4.0 update with Vulkan support occurred in 2023, as well as the arrival of the Godot engine on the Epic Games Store.
 The version on Epic is identical to others in terms of both content and licensing, with the storefront simply used as a means of distribution and for updating.
 However, the .NET/C# support version of the engine is not available on Epic Games Store, nor Itch and Steam as well.
 In September, Unity Technologies announced major changes to licensing for the Unity engine including the addition of "runtime fees" that would charge users on installation of Unity games.
-As a result, Re-Logic donated $100,000 to Godot, and further announced that it would be donating $1,000 a month going forward, in the interest of supporting an open-source alternative to Unity.
+As a result, some developers switched from Unity to Godot, and Re-Logic donated $100,000 to Godot, and further announced that it would be donating $1,000 a month going forward, in the interest of supporting an open-source alternative to Unity.
+Two years later, Emilio Coppola of the Godot Foundation stated that the amount of contributions "doubled" as a result of the shift.

+In 2025, the Godot Foundation released an initial beta of the Godot Asset Store, intended as a replacement to the extant asset library.
+In June 2026, it replaced the asset library as part of version 4.7.